xi/apca-introduction/analysis.md

 value in WCAG 2.x to 0.4 we would get results much closer to APCA.
 And if we were to change the exponents in APCA to 1/3 we would get results much closer to WCAG 2.x.

+The most complete (but also most complex) color appearance model currently available is [CIECAM02](https://en.wikipedia.org/wiki/CIECAM02).
+Its definition of lightness can be approximated as `100 * pow(Y, 0.42 * c * z)`, where `c` and `z` are parameters that depend on the lighting conditions.
+The total exponent can have values between 0.31 and 0.72.

+Given that model, WCAG 2.x is on the lower (darker) end of possible exponents, while APCA goes to the other (lighter) extreme.

 ## Spatial frequency